[ad_1]

 Trade and mobility are intrinsically interconnected.
 Businesses’ ability to move people across borders is crucial to expand their pool of talent, drive productivity and go global, a CBI spokesperson said, on the eve of the visit.

-With both and the UK home to thriving services sectors firms, will be keen to see negotiations focus on making it easier for them to practice, invest and grow in India, the spokesperson said.
+With both India and the UK home to thriving services sectors firms, will be keen to see negotiations focus on making it easier for them to practice, invest and grow in India, the spokesperson said.

-While British Prime Minister Boris Johnson was recently forced to deny in Parliament that easier visa norms for Indians will form part of the negotiations, the mobility of students and professionals is expected to be on the agenda for talks.
+While British Prime Minister Boris Johnson was recently forced to deny in Parliament that easier visa norms for Indians will form part of the FTA negotiations, the mobility of students and professionals is expected to be on the agenda for talks.

 The Federation of Indian Chambers of Commerce & Industry (FICCI) welcomed the very reassuring visit of the UK Trade Secretary, following its own inputs to the government towards securing a win-win deal.

-The urgency and pace exuded by the UK to fast-track the negotiations, illustrates the importance accorded to as a key economic partner, said FICCI President Sanjiv Mehta, Chairman & Managing Director of Hindustan Unilever Limited (HUL).
+The urgency and pace exuded by the UK to fast-track the FTA negotiations, illustrates the importance accorded to India as a key economic partner, said FICCI President Sanjiv Mehta, Chairman & Managing Director of Hindustan Unilever Limited (HUL).

 Emphasis on promoting new frontiers in the future, is noteworthy.
 This will help both countries to build a greener, more innovative and more sustainable economies,” he said.